Cray-HPE/docs-csm/operations/boot_orchestration/Options.md

 Note: If `ims_images_must_exist` is true but `ims_errors_fatal` is false, then a failure to determine whether or not an image is in IMS will NOT result in a fatal error.

-This boot set validation happens when creating a [session template](Session_Templates.md), validating a session template, or creating a session.

 ### `ims_read_timeout`